awsdocs/amazon-appstream2-developer-guide/doc_source/user-pool-admin.md

 ## Unassigning Stacks from Users<a name="user-pool-admin-unassigning"></a>

 You can unassign a stack from one or more users in the user pool\.
 After a stack is unassigned from users, they can't launch applications from the stack\.
+If users are connected when you unassign the stack, their sessions remain active until the session cookie expires \(about one hour\)\.

 **To unassign a stack from users**